It's all about the prize!

 - Top 12 or 13 winning photos featured in a yearly calendar

-- Winning images featured on bottles of wine or candles
+- Winning images featured on beer or wine labels

 - Professional portrait prize packages donated by local photographers